As numbers dip, White Sox’ Gavin Sheets adjusting in second year

-ST. PETERSBURG, Fla. — When he batted .250/.324/.506 with 11 homers in 54 games as a rookie last season, Gavin Sheets made an impression, enough of one for White Sox management to trust him as a needed left-handed power hitting piece in their 2022 lineup.
+ST. PETERSBURG, Fla. — When he batted .250/.324/.506 with 11 homers in 54 games as a rookie last season, Gavin Sheets made an impression, and it was enough for White Sox management to trust him as a needed left-handed power-hitting piece in the 2022 lineup.

-Sheets was supposed to blend in with the Sox lineup core of Tim Anderson, Yoan Moncada, Luis Robert, Jose Abreu, Yasmani Grandal and Eloy Jimenez, but the struggles or absence of four of them has cast a brighter glare on the .206./273/.328. hitting line Sheets took into the Sox’ game against the Rays Saturday.
+Sheets was supposed to blend in with the lineup core of Tim Anderson, Yoan Moncada, Luis Robert, Jose Abreu, Yasmani Grandal and Eloy Jimenez, but the struggles or absence of four of them — switch-hitters Moncada and Grandal have given little from the left side against right-handed pitching — has cast a brighter light on Sheets’ .206./273/.328 hitting line.

 “I need to put some consistent at-bats together,” Sheets told the Sun-Times.

-Sheets made adjustments working in the hitting cage recently, studied video from last season and has detected differences in his setup and moves he was making.
+Sheets made adjustments working in the hitting cage recently.
+He studied video from last season and detected differences in his setup and in the moves he was making.
 The big thing, he said, is how pitchers, armed with expanded scouting reports on him, adjusted.

 “It’s tough, they’re pitching me a little differently, I have to adjust to that,” he said.
 “It’s a game of adjustments.”

-The Sox were questioned for not going outside the organization for an impact left-handed bat in the offseason, and as the team slogs around the bottom of numerous offensive categories, the questions still stand.
-Sheets’ showing in 2021, the depth of the Sox lineup around him and the desire to progress his development were reasons why they didn’t.
+The Sox were questioned for not going outside the organization for an impact left-handed bat in the offseason, and as the team slogs around the bottom of numerous offensive categories, the questions remain.
+Sheets’ showing in 2021, the depth of the Sox’ lineup around him and the desire to encourage his development were reasons they didn’t.

 A first baseman by trade, Sheets has played in 16 games in right field, three in left field and nine at first base.
-He has DH’d 13 times but was out of the lineup Sunday against a left-handed starter.
+He has been the designated hitter 13 times but was out of the lineup Sunday against a left-handed starter.

 Trainer’s room

-“Depends on how he feels, but there’s a chance,” manager Tony La Russa said.
+“Depends on how he feels, but there’s a chance [a call-up could follow],” La Russa said.

-At Detroit June 13 would be earliest possibility for Lynn’s first start.
+The earliest possibility for Lynn’s first start would be June 13 at Detroit.

-*Eloy Jimenez played his first rehab game in left field at Charlotte after DHing his first four.
-Jimenez came out of his first game with soreness in his right hamstring area and his return doesn’t appear imminent.
+— Jimenez played his first rehab game in left field at Charlotte after DHing his first four.
+Jimenez came out of his first game with soreness in his right hamstring area, and his return doesn’t appear imminent.

 “They don’t feel his legs are ready yet,” La Russa said.